MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/overview.md

 | Legacy apps (no APIs)          | UI Flow                    | Easy to create   |

-You will find your UI flows alongside automated, button, scheduled and business process flows in **My flows** tab.
+You will find your UI flows alongside automated, button, scheduled, and business process flows in the **My flows** tab.

 ## Next steps